designforcontext/aac_review_tool/data/cookbook/How-do-I-ensure-predicates-go-both-ways.md

 ---
-priority: 3
+priority: 1
-october: true
-category: triplestore
-todo: true
+category: Triplestores, RDF, and Inferencing
 ---

 ### Problem Statement:

 The CIDOC-CRM defines many of its properties to work both directions: using `P1: Is identified by` to link a object to an name also means that the name is linked to the object.